Petitions guidance FAQs

-The principal petitioner should indicate on the form whether he/she or a named deputy wish to have the opportunity to speak at the meeting of the Petitions Committee where the petition is being considered.
+The principal petitioner should indicate on the form whether he/she or a named deputy wish to have the opportunity to speak at the meeting of the Scrutiny and Petitions Committee where the petition is being considered.
 It will be normal practice to allow this but it is at the discretion of the Chairman.
 We will try to give an approximate time when we are likely to consider your petition.
 Any deputation in support of the petition shall not exceed 10 in number.

 Unless the Chairman decides otherwise only one speaker shall be heard and the time allowed to make a statement will be limited to 10 minutes.
 The speaker should also be prepared to answer questions at the meeting from Councillors and those invited to be present.